kylpo/notes/Games.md

+Video Game vacations

+Looking through a Steam Sale email, it hit me that each one of these games would only really be fun if I could take a full weekend to week off in order to play them.
+Maybe this is why gaming nerds don't feel the need to get out much?
+They're always on vacation, "travel" to new worlds and enjoying learning the rules and how to beat/accomplish on their journey.

+This was a reason BYOC was so fun.

+---

 I am convinced I could start a successful gaming company that just rips off and re-brands custom maps from WC3 and Starcraft.

 https://play.google.com/store/apps/details?id=com.gameinsight.crtd looks a bit like one of them.